 Magdalena Krajewska-Lewandowska is the School Nurse.
-Tanya Cole is the School Nurse Assistant.

-The School Nurse and School Nurse's Assistant are qualified paediatric first aiders.
+The School Nurse is a qualified paediatric first aider.
 In addition, a number of Lower School, in particular Early Years, staff are also paediatric first aid trained.
 Additionally, a number of other staff members are trained in First Aid at Work.
 All training for qualified First Aid personnel is tracked and updated every three years.